-Knowing that communicating with your spouse in heated, unproductive ways will create distance, weakens intimacy, and undermine, is important.
+Knowing that communicating with your spouse in heated, unproductive ways will create distance, weaken intimacy, and undermine relationship value is important.

-On how to communicate in marriage, awareness and right intent will fastrack your progress in improving communication skills with your spouse.
+On how to communicate in marriage, awareness, and right intent will fast track your progress in improving communication skills with your spouse.

 Just a few adjustments will bolster your confidence in communicating without conflict, and your relationship will be stronger as a result.